JoeWoo/hadoop-spark-hive-cluster-docker/README.md

 ##1.
 Project Introduction

-The objective of this project is to help Hadoop developer to quickly build an arbitrary size Hadoop cluster on their local host.
+The objective of this project is to help Hadoop, Spark, Hive developer to quickly build an arbitrary size cluster on their local host.
 This is achieved by using [Docker](https://www.docker.com/).

-My project is based on [kiwenlau/hadoop-cluster-docker]https://github.com/kiwenlau/hadoop-cluster-docker project, however, I've added Spark and Hive and changed the base os from Ubuntu-15.04 to CentOS-6.
+My project is based on [kiwenlau/hadoop-cluster-docker](https://github.com/kiwenlau/hadoop-cluster-docker) project, however, I've added Spark and Hive and changed the base os from Ubuntu-15.04 to CentOS-6.

 ##2.
 BDP-Cluster-Docker image Introduction